reasonml/reason/src/README.md

 - `reason_util.ml`, `syntax_util.ml`: utils.

-- `reactjs_jsx_ppx.ml`, `reactjs_jsx_ppx_2.ml`: our ReactJS interop that translates [Reason JSX](https://reasonml.github.io/guide/language/jsx) into something that ReactJS understands.
+- `reactjs_jsx_ppx_2.ml`: our ReactJS interop that translates [Reason JSX](https://reasonml.github.io/guide/language/jsx) into something that ReactJS understands.
 See the comments in the file and the description in [ReasonReact](https://reasonml.github.io/reason-react/#reason-react-jsx).

 ## Working with PPX